emmanuelmailukyalo/alx-low_level_programming2/0x02-functions_nested_loops/README.md

 #8.
 Print out every minute of the day
 #9.
 Print the 9 times table
 #10.
 Add two integers and return the result
+#11.
+Print natural numbers from n to 98